 Master of Science in Biological Sciences

 This degree program is designed to prepare students for many types of biological work that require advanced training beyond a bachelor's degree.
 The M.S.
 Biological Sciences degree program provides students with the broad-based advanced training needed for careers in industry and/or government agencies, or further graduate work leading to a Ph.D.
 Graduates of the M.S. program have gone on to careers in private companies, environmental consulting, federal and state government agencies, teaching biological sciences at the elementary, secondary, and community college levels, or continued Ph.D. graduate work at other institutions.
 The placement rate for M.S. program graduates in jobs or Ph.D. programs in the field has been > 95%.

 Master of Science in Biological Sciences — Specialization in Regenerative Medicine

-This new degree program accepts 10 candidates per year in Biological Sciences, Biomedical Engineering, or Animal Science.
+This Specialization within the MS degree program accepts up to 10 candidates per year in Biological Sciences, Biomedical Engineering, or Animal Science.
 It is a two-year program offering candidates a year of training.
 In place of the thesis as a culminating experience, students are required to complete a non-traditional Comprehensive Exam that includes a 9-month internship in a stem cell research laboratory, a quarter-long project course at Cal Poly, a written report of their internship research, a written report of their quarter-long project course, and an oral presentation of their internship research.
 This degree prepares candidates to go into industry at laboratories conducting research in regenerative medicine and stem cells, or to pursue a further advanced degree such as a doctorate.

 In addition to Cal Poly university-wide admission requirements, admission into the graduate program in the Biological Sciences Department requires the following: